-For stock options issued to employees and members of the Company's board of directors for their services, the Company estimates the grant date fair value of each option using the Black-Scholes option pricing model.
-The Black-Scholes model takes into account the expected volatility of the Company's common stock, the risk-free interest rate, the estimated life of the option, the closing market price of the Company's common stock and the exercise price.
-The estimates utilized in the Black-Scholes calculation involve inherent uncertainties and the application of management judgment.
-In addition, the Company recognizes expense for equity awards expected to vest and accounts for forfeitures as they occur.
+For stock options issued, the Company estimates the grant date fair value of each option using the Black-Scholes option pricing model.
+The Black-Scholes model takes into account the expected volatility of the Company's common stock, expected dividends of the Company's common stock, the risk-free interest rate, the estimated life of the option, the closing market price of the Company's common stock and the exercise price.
+The estimates utilized in the Black-Scholes calculation involve inherent uncertainties and the application of management's judgment.
+In addition, the Company recognizes expense for equity awards forfeitures as they occur.
 For awards subject to service-based vesting conditions, the Company recognizes stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting term.
 For awards subject to performance-based vesting conditions, the Company recognizes stock-based compensation expense using the accelerated attribution method when it is probable that the performance condition will be achieved.
 The expense related to the stock-based compensation is recorded within the same financial statement line item as the grantee's cash compensation.